roeegro/SwimFix/MaintenanceGuide.md

 LElbowX,LElbowY,LElbowScore,LWristX,LWristY,LWristScore]`

 2. `filter_and_interpolate`
 	This is the second stage in data extraction process.
-This function takes the csv path returned from the first function, and filters records with low score value.
-If there are closer intervals with high score, the function completes the gap between the intervals by interpolation.
+This function takes the csv path returned from the first function, and filters records with noises and inaccuracies.
+For the algorithm use [clicke here](#algorithmns) .If there are closer intervals with high score, the function completes the gap between the intervals by interpolation.
 Returns path to updated body parts coordinates.

 3. `generate_vectors_csv`
 	This is the third stage in data extraction process.
 This function takes the path given in the second function, extracted in the function above, and returns a path to csv file generated in the function, includes the vectors.